microsoft/vscode-react-native/README.md

 6. Once the packager starts, it will provide a URL to enter into the exponent app.
    Once you do so, the exponent app will connect to the packager and begin running your app.
    From here you can run and debug the app as normal.

-### Changing React Native version

-To change the version of React Native that your app uses, the following steps are required:

-1. In package.json, change the `"react-native"` dependency as desired, and also change the `"react"` dependency to an appropriate version.
-2. Run `npm install` in your project.
-If the version of `react` is wrong, it should tell you now.
-3. Run `react-native upgrade` to try to automatically change parts of your project.

-Different versions of React Native may have breaking changes, so do look at the changelogs to see if your app will be impacted before changing the version.

 ### Configuring exponent